March 17, 2026 -

 Rabbi Jeremy Kridel

-Rabbi Jeremy Kridel (he/they) joined Machar as rabbi in July 2017, and added the role of Director of Machar’s Jewish Cultural School in 2021.
-He is committed to Secular Humanistic Judaism and to helping people of every age find a place to express both their Judaism and their humanism.
-Jeremy is also firmly committed to ensuring full inclusion of interfaith and intercultural families in Jewish life: He welcomes families of all kinds to Machar, and gladly officiates at weddings and baby namings for interfaith families because it’s simply the right thing to do.
+Rabbi Jeremy Kridel (they/them) joined Machar as rabbi in July 2017, and added the role of Director of Machar’s Jewish Cultural School in 2021.
+They are committed to Secular Humanistic Judaism and to helping people of every age find a place to express both their Judaism and their humanism.
+Jeremy is also firmly committed to ensuring full inclusion of interfaith and intercultural families in Jewish life: they welcome families of all kinds to Machar, and gladly officiates at weddings and baby namings for interfaith families because it’s simply the right thing to do.

 Jeremy is passionate about ensuring social, economic, and political inclusion in Humanistic Jewish life of people with differing ranges of ability and need.
-He is enthusiastic about education at all ages, and is particularly committed to working for the full inclusion of autistic and other neurodiverse individuals in Jewish and Humanistic life.
+They are enthusiastic about education at all ages, and are particularly committed to working for the full inclusion of autistic and other neurodiverse individuals in Jewish and Humanistic life.

 Jeremy studied for the rabbinate at the International Institute for Secular Humanistic Judaism, the rabbinical and leadership training school for Secular Humanistic Judaism.
-He has Bachelor and Master of Arts degrees in religion from Florida State University, where he focused on Jewish studies and biblical interpretation, and earned a Juris Doctor degree at the Indiana University Maurer School of Law in Bloomington, Indiana.
+They hold Bachelor and Master of Arts degrees in religion from Florida State University, where they focused on Jewish studies and biblical interpretation, and earned a Juris Doctor degree at the Indiana University Maurer School of Law in Bloomington, Indiana.

 In service of the broader Humanistic Jewish movement, Jeremy serves on the governing boards of the Society for Humanistic Judaism and the International Institute for Secular Humanistic Judaism, and has served as president of the Association of Humanistic Rabbis.
-He was also the editor for the Society for Humanistic Judaism’s quarterly magazine, Humanistic Judaism.
+They were also the editor for the Society for Humanistic Judaism’s quarterly magazine, Humanistic Judaism.

 Closer to home, Jeremy has chaired the Howard County (MD) Board of Rabbis.

-Other than the sorts of things one imagines rabbis do with their spare time, Jeremy plays guitar.
+Other than the sorts of things one imagines rabbis do with their spare time, Jeremy plays guitar and bass guitar.
 He enjoys playing Jewish music, blues, Irish and old-time American fiddle tunes, as well as the occasional rock or pop song.
-He also pretends that he can competently play classical guitar.
-His family — his wife Raya and son Shaye — kindly indulge these interests, as well as his (often obscure) puns.
+They also pretend that they can competently play classical guitar.
+Jeremy’s family — wife Raya and son Shaye — kindly indulge these interests, as well as Jeremy’s (often obscure) puns.

 Machar members are pleased to have the Kridels as a part of our community.